iamdatvt94/Signal-Installation-Tour/README.md

 		- CDS replication endpoint base url:  https url of CDS. replicationPassword you can set anything and replicationCaCertificate you must get it from https cds url
 		- attachments and profiles: you need create s3 bucket in amazon
-		- database, messageStore and abuseDatabase: you must set up Postgresql and create three database: accountdb, messagedb, abusedb and grant roles for account in config.
+		- database, messageStore and abuseDatabase: you must set up Postgresql and create three databases: accountdb, messagedb, abusedb and grant all roles for account in your config.
 		-> you must run config to initial Signal db:
 		~~java -jar ../jars/Signal-version.jar  accountdb migrate  ../config/config.yml~~
 		~~java -jar ../jars/Signal-version.jar  messagedb migrate  ../config/config.yml~~